 Where We Love

-Flourish Spaces & Collective Owner, Stevie McFadden, shares her stories, thoughts and ideas on how to create a home that you Love.
+Flourish Spaces owner and founder Stevie McFadden shares her stories, thoughts, and ideas on how to create a home that you love.

 I happened to be listening to this as I was doing the dishes and folding laundry and other mundane chores and I was reminded of how much laundry my mom folded (and I probably threw on the floor), the lunches she packed (that we most likely complained about), the rooms she cleaned (that we definitely trashed).
 The physical act of loving takes many forms: cooking, breaking bread with extended family, sipping cocktails with friends, spooning on the couch to binge watch trashy television, and yes, doing laundry and cooking and cleaning.
 In these gestures, how we love becomes inextricably intertwined with where we love.